-Hidden behind steep hills in the southern shore of Bali, lay Pandawa Beach.
-Situated near an old limestone quarry, Pandawa beach once is a secret beach.
-It was not until the government cutting the hillside to build a road that the beach becomes accessible.
+Hidden behind steep hills on the southern shore of Bali, lay Pandawa Beach.
+Situated near an old limestone quarry, Pandawa Beach once is a secret beach.
+It was not until the government cut the hillside to build a road that the beach becomes accessible.

-After the access is easy, it becomes a new favorite among beachgoers in Bali.
-In 2018 alone, more than half a million foreign tourists have visited Pandawa.
-Pandawa Beach features a breathtakingly long shore that stretches for 1 km long.
+After access is easy, it becomes a new favorite among beachgoers in Bali.
+In 2018 alone, more than half a million foreign tourists visited Pandawa.
+Pandawa Beach features a breathtakingly longshore that stretches for 1 km long.
 The sand is white, meeting the turquoise ocean waves.

 Compared to Kuta Beach and other more popular beaches, Pandawa is clean and free from any debris.
 The government awarded Pandawa Beach with Indonesia Sustainable Tourism Award (ISTA) in 2018 due to its good management.

-Because Pandawa Beach borders the southern sea, the beach is prone to rough current.
+Because Pandawa Beach borders the southern sea, the beach is prone to rough currents.
 Strong waves are great for surfing in good weather.
 However, precaution is advised especially during the monsoon season when the tide can go as high as 2,5 meters.
-Pandawa beach is also subject to rip current.
-A strong narrow current that can be dangerous for swimmers.
+Pandawa Beach is also subject to rip currents.
+A strong narrow current can be dangerous for swimmers.

 The Statue of Five Pandawas

 Before entering the beach, notice there are 6 statues welcoming.
 Make a quick stop to see these works of art.
-The statues, inspired from Hindu mythology Pandawa, give the beach its name.
-These are five Pandawa brothers and their mother, Kunti.
+The statues, inspired by the Hindu mythology Pandawa, give the beach its name.
+These are the five Pandawa brothers and their mother, Kunti.
 Each is carved inside a hollow.
-Facing toward the sea, they stand as if guarding.
+Facing the sea, they stand as if guarding.

 Lounging on Pandawa Beach

 A clean and untouched beach.
 Pandawa is a dreamy place to lounge around just watching the day go by.
-Never get tired with the ocean view, blue and teal water extends far into the horizon.
+Never get tired of the ocean view, blue and teal water extends far into the horizon.
 The sound of waves chasing each other is the best soundtrack nature can provide.
-The less crowd is an additional blessing.
+The fewer crowds are an additional blessing.

-Sunbath until getting the shade of tan as desires.
+Sunbath until getting the shade of tan as desired.
 Sunblock is a must since the sun here can be unforgiving – there isn’t any tree.
-Get up and walk into the water lying under the sun gets boring.
-The water is swimmable, only be careful with the sharp rock in the bottom.
+Getting up and walking into the water lying under the sun gets boring.
+The water is swimmable, only be careful with the sharp rock at the bottom.

-The waves at Pandawa is great for surfing and calm enough for kayaking.
+The waves at Pandawa are great for surfing and calm enough for kayaking.
 Surfing courses, like in Kuta, teach eager students from beginner to intermediate.
 At least try one – or two- between these water sports.
-Either chasing the waves with a surfboard or paddling around with a kayak, both are fun.
+Either chasing the waves with a surfboard or paddling around with a kayak, is fun.

 Timbis Hill Paragliding